CorruptedBit/self-hosting-infrastructure/README.md

 ./setup-previews.sh
 ```

-3. What the script does:
+4. What the script does:
 - Verifies ffmpeg and ffprobe are installed in the container
 - Enables preview generation for images, videos, and documents
-- Set ffmpeg and ffprobe path for memories app (if installed)
+- Sets ffmpeg and ffprobe path for Memories app (if installed)
-- Sets video streaming to "Direct" mode (no transcoding) to save CPU resources in memories app (if installed)
+- Sets video streaming to "Direct" mode (no transcoding) to save CPU resources in Memories app (if installed)

-4. Configure Memories settings (Admin):
+5. Configure Memories settings (Admin):
 - Go to: Settings → Administration → Memories → Video Streaming
 - Verify ffmpeg and ffprobe paths are correctly set
 - Choose transcoding preferences:
   - Direct mode (default): No transcoding, streams original quality (recommended for Pi 5)
   - Transcoding enabled: Lower quality but saves bandwidth (higher CPU usage)

-5. Generate the Memories index:
+6. Generate the Memories index:
 ```bash
 docker exec nextcloud-app php occ memories:index --user YOUR_NEXTCLOUD_USERNAME --force
 ```

-Note: The default configuration uses "Direct" mode (no transcoding) to avoid CPU overhead on Raspberry Pi 5.
+**Note:** The default configuration uses "Direct" mode (no transcoding) to avoid CPU overhead on Raspberry Pi 5.
 Videos stream in original quality.
 You can change this in the Memories admin settings if needed.

 ### Quartz Wiki

 Quartz is included as a Git submodule pointing to the official https://github.com/jackyzha0/quartz repository.

-- The upstream Dockerfile runs Quartz in --serve mode (hot reload, ~350MB RAM)
+- The upstream Dockerfile runs Quartz in `--serve` mode (hot reload, ~350MB RAM)
 - This is overridden in compose.yaml to use static mode with http-server (~50MB RAM)
 - Static mode rebuilds the site once at startup and serves static files
 - This significantly reduces memory and CPU usage (but you have to restart your stack to update the website for new entries)

-To use the default serve mode (hot reload), comment out the custom command in stacks/quartz-wiki/compose.yaml.
+To use the default serve mode (hot reload), comment out the custom command in `stacks/quartz-wiki/compose.yaml`.

 ## Service Access and Dashboard